Mikveh: Size and practical arrangements

 A mikveh must contain enough water to cover the entire body of an average-sized person; based on a mikveh with the dimensions of 3 cubits deep, 1 cubit wide, and 1 cubit long, the necessary volume of water was estimated as being 40 seah of water.
 The exact volume referred to by a seah is debated, and classical rabbinical literature specifies only that it is enough to fit 144 eggs; most Orthodox Jews use the stringent ruling of the Avrohom Yeshaya Karelitz, according to which one seah is 14.3 litres, and therefore a mikveh must contain at least some 575 litres.
 This volume of water can later be topped up with water from any source, but if there were less than 40 seahs of water in the mikveh to begin with, then the addition of 3 or more pints of water that did not meet the strict requirements would render the mikveh unfit for use, regardless of whether more water from a natural source was added later; a mikveh rendered unfit for use in this way would need to be completely drained away and refilled in the prescribed way.

 Inasmuch as water that collects naturally according to halachic prescriptions is hard to come by in urban areas, various methods are employed to establish a valid mikveh.
 One is that tap water is made to flow into a kosher mikveh and through a conduit into a larger pool in which users actually bathe.
 A second method is to create a mikveh in a deep pool, place a floor with holes over that and then fill the upper pool with tap water.
 In this way, it is considered as if the person dipping is actually "in" the pool of rain water.
 Additionally, the hashoko method involves using two pools: one filled with at least 40 seahs of natural water and one filled with tap water.
 A hole at least 5 cm wide on the wall of the pool filled with tap water connects it to the pool filled with natural water.
 When these two collections of water touch, the tap water pool is okay to use for ritual immersion.

-Most contemporary mikvot are indoor constructions involving rainwater collected from a cistern and passed through a duct by gravity into an ordinary bathing pool; the mikveh can be heated to make the experience of bathing more comfortable, taking into account certain rules, often resulting in an environment not unlike a spa.
+Most contemporary mikvot are indoor constructions involving rainwater collected from a cistern and passed through a duct by gravity into an ordinary bathing pool; the mikveh can be heated to make the experience of bathing more comfortable.